Local Photo Guide is a local business run by Fred Preston in Jan Juc, near Torquay in Victoria, Australia.

 and whatever questions you want to ask…

-$45 per person per 3-hour session and includes training, chosen locations (depending on tides, weather, other opportunities), advice from an experienced local and international travel photographer and plenty of time to share your experience and pictures with others in the group.
+$45 per person per 3-hour session and includes training, chosen locations (depending on tides, weather, local events and other opportunities), advice from an experienced local and international travel photographer and plenty of time to share your experience and pictures with others in the group.

 You can make a booking or just call Fred on 0407 552 060 to have a chat.